 There are many possible network configurations.
-The above settings are only an example, that may work or not in your particular case.
+These settings are only an example, that may work or not in your particular case.

-You can check that the PC and the mount can communicate using the PC command prompt, found under Start - All Programs - Accessories - Command Prompt.
+You can check that the PC and the mount can communicate using the PC command prompt, found under Start - All Programs - Accessories - Command Prompt (Windows XP/7) or pressing the Windows key + X and selecting "'Command Prompt" (Windows 8).
 Type ping followed by your mount's IP address (for example ping 192.168.1.99 and press Enter.
 You will see an answer similar to this one: